 - a.
 Any changes in material, size, or shape (other than fairing to original design specification) of the hull, deck, rudder, or keel. - b.
 Any canard rudder, other lifting or steering device forward of the keel; or any rudder, steering or stabilizing device added to the boat. - c.
 Any addition of a lifting, foiling device to the boat. - d.
 Removal or relocation of any interior or exterior structural components; changes in construction technique/schedule, or changes in materials of bulkheads and or interior cabinetry, that results in the removal or relocation of weight. - e.
 Removal or replacement of standard tables, floorboards, headliners, lockers, locker doors, permanent berths and head enclosures, i.e., you are not allowed to "strip the boat". - f.
 Removal or addition of any internal ballast of lead or similar density material.
 Any movable ballast, (i.e. water ballast): indicate weight, location, volume and rate of transfer if applicable. - g.
 Any modification to rig dimension, i.e. increase/decrease in mast(s) height, boom(s) length or spinnaker pole length. - h.
 Spinnaker or whisker poles and asymmetric spinnaker tack points exceeding 101% of J. - i.
 Change in cross section, weight or material of mast(s) or boom(s). - j.
-Addition or elimination of spreaders, shrouds or stays including running backstays, baby stays, check stays, jumper struts or installation of split backstays. - Use of cobalt, boron, titanium, or carbon fiber in rigs, lifelines or lifeline stanchions. - I. Use of fixed or adjustable bowsprit for flying spinnakers. - m.
+Addition or elimination of spreaders, shrouds or stays including running backstays, baby stays, check stays, jumper struts or installation of split backstays. - k.
+Use of cobalt, boron, titanium, or carbon fiber in rigs, lifelines or lifeline stanchions. - I. Use of fixed or adjustable bowsprit for flying spinnakers. - m.
 Changing headstays, stays or shrouds to carbon, PBO or other composite materials - n.
 Changing location of headstays, stays or shrouds. - o.
 Headstays, mast stays, mast bases and or partners that are adjustable while racing, whether accomplished mechanically or hydraulically. - p.
 Use of hiking straps, trapeze wires, or similar devices that would allow the torsos of the crew or skipper to be extended beyond the beam of the boat. - q.
-Increasing the sizes of sails.
+All sails, new to the boat, that change the rated sail area, shall be reported and the application shall be accompanied with a sailmaker's certificate.